 Tips!

-Sometimes I try to help you guys out with a few of my expert tips because I'm probably the best gamer you'll ever know.
+Sometimes I try to help you guys out with a few expert tips because I'm probably the best gamer you'll ever know.
 Yes, it's true.
 Absolute gaming legend.
-Anyhow, the only tip I can give you is to play Roadblasters instead.
+Anyhow, the only tip I can give you is: play Roadblasters instead.
 A similar game that is miles better than Fire & Forget.
 Okay, it's not perfect and feels really old compared to Crazy Cars 3, Vroom, Lotus 2, and others but it's great fun and that's what matters the most.

 Aesthetics

-The audio is actually not bad using crude samples but I appreciated the effort.
+The audio is not bad with crude samples but I appreciated the effort.
 However, the pessimist within cannot help but wonder how many cycles were wasted that could have gone into making the game visually better.

 The CryptO'pinion?